ClementNerma/NightOS/docs/specs/services/drivers/storage.md

 Storage driver services handle storage devices.
 They are used to perform basic I/O operations.

-As an application can only expose one single storage driver service, the said service will handle all of the hardware components driven by the said process.
+As an application can only expose one single storage driver service, the said service will handle all of the hardware devices it drives.
 This is why the the [UDI](../system/hw.md#unique-device-identifier) of the target device is provided for each request.

 ## Methods